kaylarazavi/bloc-jams-jquery/README.md

 # bloc-jams-jquery
 A starter project for Bloc's jQuery-driven music player app

-BlocJams is a project in which I created a jQuery-driven music player web application where I accompolished the following:
+BlocJams is a project in which I created a jQuery-driven music player web application where I accomplished the following:

 ☑ use jQuery to insert album title and album art information into the DOM <p>
 ☑ use jQuery to add functionality to play and navigate between playing songs <p>